InVideo AI: Future of Ads, or Slop at Scale?

 On the surface, it’s a product story.

 Under the surface, it’s a proof-of-concept for a new production model.
-Prompt-to-video, orchestrated by role-based agents, pulling from your assets, and iterating like a team would.
+Prompt-to-video (turning a single intent into a finished video in one workflow), orchestrated by role-based agents, pulling from your assets, and iterating like a team would.

 That matters because we are crossing a line: